Hozukii/linked-blog-starter-md/School/English SL/Paper 1/Paper 2/Paper 2 Guide.md

 2. Show understanding of details and themes of the text
 3. Show understanding of authorial craft
 4. Compare and Contrast
-# Thesis
-- Have aspects of the guiding question in your thesis.
-	- The key concepts and words that they choose to use
-- Having comparative language can be important.
-	- While, both,
 # Structure
 ## Alternating Method
 - Introduction with a comparative thesis